-The entire primary care team has a role in healing the effects of toxic stress and AAHCs.
-All members of the primary care team - regardless of title and functions - should be trained in ACEs, the science of toxic stress, and AAHCs.
+The entire primary care team has a role in healing the effects of toxic stress and ACE-Associated Health Conditions (AAHCs).
+All members of the primary care team should be trained in ACEs, the science of toxic stress, and AAHCs.
 One of the most important roles within a trauma-informed primary care team is that of the care coordinator.
-The care coordination function within a primary care setting can be performed by individuals such as referral coordinators, care navigators, Community Health Workers (CHWs), social workers, peer support specialists, and behavioral health aides.
+The care coordination function within a primary care setting can be performed by individuals such as referral coordinators, care navigators, CHWs, social workers, peer support specialists, and behavioral health aides.
 More important than the title is the skill set of the individuals that perform these functions.
 Ideally, this person is resourceful, compassionate, service-oriented, and understands and mirrors the community they serve.